 Only you can answer that question.
 The type of service conducted for the deceased, if not noted in a pre-plan, is decided by the family.
 The service is usually held at a place of worship or at the funeral home.
 The service may vary in ritual according to religious denomination or the wishes of the family.
 The presence of friends at this time is an acknowledgment of support and devotion.
 A private service is by invitation only where selected relatives and a few close friends attend the funeral service.
 A memorial service is usually a service without the body present and can vary in ceremony and procedures according to the family's community, cultural and religious affiliations.

 Absolutely!
 In fact, we recommend it.
 After all, the funeral is a celebration of a life.
-Funeral directors are happy to discuss all options and ensure your funeral is tailored to your wishes.
+Funeral directors are here to discuss funeral options and ensure that your funeral is tailored to your wishes.
 It may be personalized in many unique ways.
 Contact us at (201) 343-7900 to explore the possibilities.

 It is helpful to friends and the community to have an obituary notice published announcing the death and type of service to be held.
 A notice can be placed in a local newspaper or on the Internet.